 Cook noodles according to package directions (in pan on stove top) and drain.

 While noodles are cooking, check to make sure chicken in done.
 (There should be no visible pink, internal temperature should be 165° Fahrenheit/75° Celsius.)
 Turn crock pot to "warm" setting.

 - Turn off crock pot and remove chicken, slice into 1/2 inch slices.

 Drain extra liquid in crock pot off of the vegetables and discard.

-Toss vegetables, pasta, and remaining pesto(4 tbsp-1/2 cup) together.
+Toss vegetables, pasta, with remaining pesto(4 tbsp-1/2 cup).
 (I combine everything in the crock pot that is turned off.)

 Serve chicken on a bed of noodles and vegetables.
 (Serve with extra pesto and grated Parmesan cheese if desired.)

 *Each slow cooker tends to cook at a slightly different speed.
 Watch new recipes closely the first time to find out exactly how long they take to cook to your liking.
 You should adjust all crock pot recipes for your slow or fast slow cooker.